 One interesting use of the FFT is to implement linear time-invariant systems.
 The idea is to break the input signal into blocks, perform the FFT on each block, multiply by a filter function in the frequency domain, then IFFT to reconstruct the filtered time domain signal.
-Because the FFT provides the means to reduce the computational complexity of the DFT from order $(N^2)$ to order $(N \log_2(N))$ , it is often feasible to do FFT-based processing for DSP systems.
-Even with the forward and inverse transform overhead, the computational cost of doing both the FFT and IFFT may be lower than doing the equivalent computation with conventional time domain methods.
+Because the FFT provides the means to reduce the computational complexity of the DFT from order $(N^2)$ to order (N log2(N)), it is often feasible to do FFT-based processing for DSP systems.
+Even with the frequency domain multiplication and the forward and inverse transform overhead, the computational cost of doing both the FFT and IFFT is lower than doing the equivalent computation with conventional time domain methods for N greater than 8 or so.